AugustusHuang/jsimple/IR.md

 ## Virtual machine
 The IR will be assumed to run on a Lisp virtual machine.
 It has a linear memory and the unit objects will be nodes.

+## Idea scratch pad
+Do we need high level IR forms like `loop` or `for`?
+But then the number of arguments may change, since `for` may need a container, a step, a scope and also a form to apply something, even more if we are facing a complex one.
+When to do type inference?
+In the first pass we won't know a lot, since we only have the local information about a variable (Really?).
+How to represent different data types, like class or function, use es standard way or use Lisp-ish way?
+I prefer the later, so a class with a constructor will become a structure, and a function will be a function noted by its number of arguments.